wlcsm/wlcsm.github.io/content/posts/vim-as-developer/vim-as-developer.en.md

 If you would prefer to use a different searching program, set the `grepprg` which is the shell command Vim will use to find the matches.
 It is set to `grep -n` by defualt.
 Just make sure the output includes the filename and the line number so that Vim can help you easily navigate to them, this is why Vim uses the `-n` option in `grep` to add the line numbers

 For example, I prefer to use [ripgrep](TODO) because it's faster.
-I also do a fair amount of Rust programmings at the moment and so I don't want Vim to search in the `targets` directory (the build directory in rust), so I have this in my rust filetype plugin file
+I also do a fair amount of Rust programming at the moment and so I don't want Vim to search in the `targets` directory (the build directory in rust), so I have this in my rust filetype plugin file

 ```vim
 set grepprg=rg\ -rn\ -g\ '!target/**'